austin-j-taylor/Invested/README.md

 - Added Graphics settings (anti-aliasing, ambient occlusion, bloom, motion blur)
 	- Changed fonts from Unity's default Arial to Heebo
 - Added "Harmony Targets" to Luthadel, Sandbox, and Experimental scenes (WIP targets for the player to reach and complete a level)

-Version 1.1.3

-- Settings are now saved to disk
-	- Added separate settings for Mouse Sensitivity and Gamepad Sensitivity
-	- Added setting to disable/enable FPS counter
-- Improvements to Magnitude Push Control Style
-	- Magnitude can now be controlled with precision from 0N to 100N
-	- Works better when targeting multiple metal targets
-	- Burn Rate Meter updates more smoothly
-	- Works better with both ANF and EWV Anchored Push Boosts
-- Fixed bugs in the calculation of the ANF
-- Fixed bug with friction on coins when trying to push and pull on them simultaneously
-- Added something special to the Experimental map